ETE-PNW/LayoutControl/Experiments/202504_Chehalis/README.md

 ## Other items discussed
 * Discussions: Jan proposed to put a crossover from the inner to the outer loop, and back.
 After some discussion we concluded that it is not a great idea: There is not a lot of added value in terms of operational interest, but a lot of potential for problems and accidents.
 Maybe a spur would be more useful.
+* How do we attach signal masts to Precision Board, so that it fails in a controlled manner?
+I.e. you want the thing that breaks to be cheap and easy to replace.
+Bonus points for having a storage position, where the signal could be mechanically fixed during transport.

 ## Next steps
 * Try to drive each Block signal from a single bit, using bistable relais.
 Similarly, two bits should be sufficient for 3-aspect entry signal.
+This should allow to control all the signals and presence detectors using a single CANVOUT node.
 * Conclude the direction of travel discussion.